Animation fun: "Meteora World Tour": a Streaming instead of the cinema - Code List

 The Queen of Hard Rock, Queen Barb, the musical world tears rule?
 Or can exist in all styles of music at the end of peaceful coexistence?

 The strip was originally 23 am.
 April in the German cinemas starting.
-Because of the Corona-crisis in the strip instead on Streaming platforms-such as Sky Store, Amazon Prime Video or Apple TV are available for rent.
+Because of the Corona-crisis of the strip can be borrowed instead, on Streaming platforms, such as Sky Store, Amazon Prime Video, or Apple TV.

 “I love many different Genres.
 Diversity is wonderful,“ says Timberlake, and summarizes the basic message of the film by Director Walt Dohrn.
 Timberlake also produced for the “Trolls”-the sequel to the Soundtrack and sings several Songs, including the first Single “The Other Side”.
 His feel-Good Hit “Can’t Stop the Feeling” from the original film of 2016 was nominated for an Oscar and won a Grammy.